 Back in time, PCOS was hardly part of everyday conversations.
 But today, the stats are scary:

-• The global studies say that out of 100 women, 5 to 15 may have PCOS globally.
+- Global studies say that out of 100 women, 5 to 15 may have PCOS globally.

-• In a very recent study published in 2025, the rate of PCOS has increased to 17.4% in India.
+- The rate of PCOS has increased to 17.4% in India.

 What is PCOS?